 08 July 2007

-People like to say that Brecht is cold, but I believe he has a deeper game.
-When I read a piece like Nannas Lied, I can't help thinking that despite his political and sexual opportunism, he actually had a great deal of sympathy for women.
-I think this comes out in the poetry and the plays.
 This is a song about a streetwalker making sense out of her world using a famous Villon refrain as her own.
-So what if Brecht plagiarized this line or meant it as an intertext, it's the overall effect that seems like it's most important, and in this case we find the delicate and the brutal coming together in an explication of what happens when a girl sells her body and feelings in the market of "love."
+So what if Brecht plagiarized this line or meant it as an intertext, it's the overall effect that seems like it is most important, and in this case we find the delicate and the brutal coming together in an explication of what happens when a girl sells her body and feelings in the market of "love."
 And apparently, it's not so easy.

 Nanna’s Song

-Gentlemen, with seventeen years
+Dear sirs, with seventeen years

-I came to the market of love
+I came to the market of love.

-And I had been through a lot
+And I had been through a lot,

-Bad stuff happens a lot
+Bad stuff happens a lot,

-Indeed that’s the game
+Indeed, that’s the game.

 But nevertheless, I have some of the blame.